-Washington State Woman Says Two Strangers Showed Up, Impersonating Child Protection Officers, To Take Her Son
+Washington State Woman Says Two Strangers Showed Up Impersonating Child Protection Officers To Take Her Son

 — KFI AM 640 (@KFIAM640) August 22, 2019

 Washington’s Child Protective Services said in a statement that whenever they have to take a child from a parent’s custody, they always send law enforcement personnel along with their own agents.
-Their agents will always identify themselves and will always bring the court order, signed by a judge, that orders them to take the child into custody.
+Their agents will always identify themselves and will always bring the court order, signed by a judge, that commands them to take the child into custody.

 Similarly, a Marysville Police spokesperson warned parents to never let a stranger take their child.